-During the creation of the near-tropopause PV anomaly, some combination of lifting and cold air seclusion has cooled and moistened the column underneath the PV anomaly, and the cold anomaly extends right to the surface.
+During the creation of the near-tropopause PV anomaly, some combination of lifting and cold air seclusion has cooled and humidified the column underneath the PV anomaly, and the cold anomaly extends right to the surface.
 From a PV inversion perspective, the near-surface anticyclone that results from inverting the negative potential temperature anomaly at the surface is assumed to just cancel the cyclonic anomaly that results from inverting the tropopause PV anomaly, yielding no circulation at the surface.
+This assumption is made for simplicity here and we do not mean to imply that such a cancellation is common.

 In phase 2 (Figure 1b), the system drifts out over open water that is warm enough to diminish and eventually eliminate the cold anomaly at the surface, “unshielding” it from the PV anomaly aloft.
 During this phase, a cyclonic circulation develops in the lower troposphere, with a horizontal scale commensurate with that of the PV anomaly.

-If the local potential intensity is large enough, and the air aloft sufficiently close to saturation, Wind-Induced Surface Heat Exchange (WISHE) can develop a tropical cyclone-like vortex (phase3, Figure 1c), with a warm inner core, eye and eyewall, and perhaps spiral bands.
+If the local potential intensity is now large enough, and the air aloft sufficiently close to saturation, Wind-Induced Surface Heat Exchange (WISHE) can develop a tropical cyclone-like vortex (phase3, Figure 1c), with a warm inner core, eye and eyewall, and perhaps spiral bands.
 Note that the inner core may be warm only with respect to the synoptic-scale cold anomaly surrounding it, not necessarily with respect to the distant environment.
 At mid-levels, the temperature anomaly may manifest as a small-scale warm anomaly surrounded by a synoptic-scale cold anomaly.